-- Client-Server - Peer-to-Peer
+- □ Client-Server - Peer-to-Peer

-☐ Can one connection consist of both client-server and peer-to-peer links?
-As in one hop is client-server while the next is peer-to-peer.
+Can one connection consist of both clientserver and peer-to-peer links?
+As in one hop is client-server while the next is peerto-peer.

-Client is served by the server.
+The client is served by the server.
 Peer-to-peer does not imply any service.
 Both client-server and peer-to-peer connections can be 1-to-1, 1-to-many, many-to-1, or many-to-many.